The purpose of this page is to collect various material related to the

 A research problem

-The above paper Statistical applications of the multivariate
+The paper Statistical applications of the multivariate

 skew-normal distribution includes the discussion of an